zwplayer Subtitle Usage Guide

 Subtitle Element Attribute (body) Description

-Each subtitle element is an object contained in the body array with the following attributes:
+Each subtitle element is an object contained in the body array and has the following properties:

 SRT and VTT files are standard subtitle file formats, and zwplayer also fully supports loading these files.
-For detailed format specifications of these subtitle files, please refer to relevant technical documentation.
+For detailed specifications of these subtitle files, please refer to the relevant technical documentation.

 5. Code Example